ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-arch.md

 These options enable customers to stand up an entire environment without having to have connectivity to the datacenter in place.
 After the connectivity is in place, the {{site.data.keyword.cloud_notm}} environment can be connected to the enterprise Active Directory via a trust.

-When deploying Horizon 7 on {{site.data.keyword.cloud_notm}}, the highly available option is recommended over the single Windows Server VSI.
+When deploying Horizon 7, the highly available option is recommended over the single Windows Server VSI.
 Horizon 7 relies heavily on Active Directory, and this option ensures that the service will be available.
 Since the VMs are running in the management infrastructure, they can also be connected back to on-premises Active Directory environments through trust relationships more easily.

 ## Architecting Horizon 7 Cloud Pod Architecture (CPA) for IBM Cloud
 {: #horizon-deploy-arch-cpa}